-Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on Injured Reserve
+Seahawks place DT Bryan Mone on COVID-19 reserve list, CB Tre Flowers on injured reserve

 Official NFL transactions showed the Seahawks tried out two quarterbacks Friday who have each been on their roster before — J.T.
 Barrett and Alex McGough.

-McGough was Seattle’s seventh-round pick in 2018 and spent the 2018 season on the practice squad before singing after the season with Jacksonville.
+McGough was Seattle’s seventh-round pick in 2018 and spent the 2018 season on the practice squad before signing after the season with Jacksonville.
 He has since also been with Houston but has not played in an NFL game and has been a free agent since being released by the Texans in October.

 Barrett, who played at Ohio State, was briefly with Seattle during training camp in 2019 and has also been on rosters with the Saints and Steelers but has been a free agent since being released by Pittsburgh in August.